-In Figure 5, we present the treatment effect on log AI prices in real time.
-We find that the same visual trends hold for prices, and that when we bootstrap standard errors, the treatment effect is significant in six of eight months.
+In Figure 4, we present the treatment effect on log AI prices in real time.
+We find that the same visual trends hold for prices, and that when we bootstrap standard errors, the treatment effect is significant over a several-month period.
+This serves to strengthen our insignificant price effect result in Table 4.

 We reproduce our primary treatment effects on our representative survey sample, selecting on returning for government AI after treatment, in Table A.2.
-The point estimates are
+The point estimates are of a similar magnitude.25